|KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures|

 Recto: The front-side of a sheet/leaf, as opposed to verso (the back-side).

-Reinschrift: Fair copy (see: Nachschrift).
+Reinschrift: Fair copy (see entry for: Nachschrift).

 Rektor/Prorektor: Rector/Prorector.
 The rector was the academic and administrative head of the university.
 In 18th century Königsberg, the prorector was generally understood to be the previous semester’s rector, who was available to fill-in should the rector be incapacitated.